 These documents frequently contain statements and information that may help determine who was at fault for the accident, and even if they contain no names or contact information, the photographs from the scene may later assist your accident reconstruction expert in determining what exactly happened.

 In serious injury cases, it may be a worthwhile investment to hire a private investigator to interview business owners in the area where the accident occurred to determine if they have seen or heard anything to help establish fault for the accident.

 Sometimes businesses immediately adjacent to the scene of the accident will have security cameras that may have preserved footage of the accident.
 But time is of the essence!
-A lot of businesses keep such footage for only a short period of time, so you need to act fast to make sure the tapes are not lost, destroyed or written over.
+A lot of businesses keep such footage for only a short period, so you need to act fast to make sure the tapes are not lost, destroyed, or written over.

 In other words, if the other driver was speeding and did not see the injured party, the accident reconstruction expert can help establish that through concrete measurements.

 If it has been determined that both parties have contributed to the occurrence of the accident, that does not mean that you will not be able to recover at all.

 In California, liability may be apportioned to each party based on the percentage of fault, and if you, the victim, were less than 50% at fault, chances are you will be able to recover some portion of your damages from the party at fault.

 Sometimes, however, the insurance company at the very incipient stages of the claim will make a liability determination that you may strongly disagree with.
 Unless there is additional evidence to be supplied to the adjuster, the only way to potentially change that determination more in your favor would be to file a lawsuit.